dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### External Identity Propagation

 In this pattern, the edge component forwards the externally received authentication data (e.g., an access token, ID token, session cookie, or certificate) directly to internal services without transformation.
-The internal services are responsible for the validation of the received authentication data, for extracting the identity context (such as user ID, or other attributes), and making access control decisions based on it.
+The internal services are responsible for the verification of the received authentication data, for extracting the identity context (such as user ID, or other attributes), and making access control decisions based on it.
 When an internal service needs to communicate with another service, it just forwards the authentication data further downstream.
+The aforesaid verification may require contacting a Verifier, which depending on the authentication protocol and data used, could be an authorization server that issued the token or, for example, an OCSP responder to check the revocation status of a certificate.

 ![External Identity Propagation](../assets/External_Identity_Propagation.svg)

-The actual validation of the authentication data, represented by the dotted lines in steps 3 and 5 of the diagram above, depends on the type of authentication data used.
-For example, in the case of an opaque token, each service must call the appropriate identity provider endpoint to retrieve the associated data.
-If the token is self-descriptive, such as a JWT, the service needs the corresponding key material to verify its signature, and so on.
+As already said above, the actual verification of the authentication data, represented by the dotted lines in steps 3 and 5 of the diagram above, depends on the type of authentication data used.
+For example, in the case of an opaque token, each service must call the appropriate identity provider, respectively, authorization server endpoint to retrieve the associated data.
+If the token is self-descriptive, such as a [JWT](https://www.rfc-editor.org/rfc/rfc7519), the service needs the corresponding key material to verify its signature, and so on.

 #### Pros